outaagunga/documentation/recorgnition-prior-learning-NITA.md

 * Click start recording - then minimize the obs
 * To locate recorded video -go to file - show recording
 * To add hot keys - go to file - settings - hot keys - add keyboard key
 * To adjust voulume - use slider - to reduce or add volume
+* **NB**: To reset OBS Studio to default settings, open OBS, click File in the top-left corner, and select Show Settings Folder.
+Close OBS immediately, delete all files within that folder, and relaunch the application.
+This forces a factory reset, clearing all scenes, sources, and custom settings.

 ---